tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * [gold.ipynb](Activities/08-Stu_Rolled_Gold/Solved/gold.ipynb)

-Open the notebook and explain that since regression will later be performed on returns and lagged returns in USD, those columns are created:
+Open the notebook and explain that since regression will later be performed on returns and lagged returns in CAD, those columns are created:

   ![Images/gold01.png](Images/gold01.png)